 When and How to Use Broths

-- Broths can be bought anywhere either on the grocery or even at your local convenience store.
+- Broths can be bought anywhere either at the grocery or even at your local convenience store – you should check to see if your retailer carries the product before heading there.
+Check your grocery stores website or find the retailers information online.
 It’s a versatile food addition that lots of chefs had been using as a base for soups, sauces, and the like.
 Here are some additional things that you can do with broth.

 - Can be used as a beverage that you can drink.